Louise Fluke: Biography

+Fluke died of pneumonia on July 27, 1986, at the age of 86.

+Oklahoma flag

-While sewing her own wedding gown, she learned that the state organization of the Daughters of the American Revolution (DAR) had announced a contest to design a new state flag.
-Her fiance encouraged her to take the time to enter the contest.
+While sewing her own wedding gown, she learned that the state organization of the Daughters of the American Revolution had announced a contest to design a new state flag.
+Her fiancé encouraged her to take the time to enter the contest.
 She took three weeks to study artifacts at the Oklahoma Historical Society, and entered five different designs.
-The DAR judges picked one of hers as the winner.
-The legislature approved her Flag of Oklahoma on March 25, 1926.
+The Daughters of the American Revolution judges picked one of hers as the winner.
+The legislature approved Fluke's flag proposal on March 25, 1926.

-Fluke died of pneumonia in July 1986, at the age of 86.

-On April 2, 2005, the 80th anniversary of this version of the flag flying above the state capitol, the descendants of Mrs. Fluke presented the Oklahoma Senate with an original large silk flag that was both sewn and painted by hand.
-Louise Fluke had signed the banner; her signature is quite visible on the right-hand side below the shield.
+On April 2, 2005, the 80th anniversary of her version of the flag flying above the Oklahoma State Capitol, Fluke’s descendants presented the Oklahoma Senate with an original large silk flag that was both sewn and painted by hand.
+Fluke had signed the banner; her signature is quite visible on the right-hand side below the shield.
 The flag has been treated and mounted in a pressurized gilt frame.